firecmsco/firecms/website/docs/new_in_v2.md

 - You can now totally customise the colors of enum chips.
 - Totally new markdown field, with a preview and a full screen editor.
 It is not using `@uiw/react-markdown-editor` anymore, which was not SSR friendly.
+- You are now able to change the value of a property within a different one.
+- You can now copy the values of arrays.
 - It should be easier now to create your own custom fields and to reuse the internal fields of the CMS, which have been renamed and are now exported as:
   - `ArrayCustomShapedFieldBinding`